aws/aws-toolkit-azure-devops/README.md

 ## Highlighted Features

--   AWSCLI - Interact with the AWSCLI (Windows hosts only for now)
+-   AWSCLI - Interact with the AWSCLI (Windows hosts only)
 -   AWS Powershell Module - Interact with AWS through powershell (Windows hosts only)
 -   Beanstalk - Deploy ElasticBeanstalk applications
 -   CodeDeploy - Deploy with CodeDeploy